 In 2010, I began blogging about my experiences as a woman in The Church of Jesus Christ of Latter-day Saints.
-In 2019, I expanded my message and launched Hawkerfamily.com to include my family.
-This website also serves as a repository for my past blog posts and related social media content, as I have chosen to step away from active engagement on social platforms.
+In 2019, I expanded my message and launched Hawkerfamily.com.
+This website also serves as a repository for my past blog posts and related social media content since I have chosen to step away from social media platforms.

-I understand and recognize the importance of inclusivity considering the different communication challenges within the diverse global membership of The Church of Jesus Christ of Latter-day Saints.
-Please note that this website has a specific American perspective.
-To ensure clarity and consistency, this website uses traditional gender definitions outlined in the “Proclamation of the Family” from the Church of Jesus Christ of Latter-day Saints.
+Considering the different communication challenges within the diverse global membership of The Church of Jesus Christ of Latter-day Saints, I understand the importance of inclusivity.
+This website uses traditional gender definitions outlined in the “Proclamation of the Family” from the Church of Jesus Christ of Latter-day Saints.
 Please note that this website does not represent the Church.

 Thanks for visiting,